Adult Disease Prevention Part 2: Cardiovascular Disease, Psychosocial Conditions and Family/Safety

 Mental Health

 Familiarize the learners with the concept of screening for mental health disorders, primarily depression and anxiety.
+The USPSTF recommends screening all adults for depression and adults under age 65 for anxiety (they do not recommend a particular screening interval due to insufficient evidence).
 Tools such as the PHQ-2, PHQ-4 and PHQ-9 can be used for depression screening and the GAD-7 can be used for anxiety screening.

 Objective 3: Identify and apply appropriate cardiovascular disease screening – including screening for lipid disorder, diabetes, abdominal aortic aneurysm (AAA), obesity, and hypertension